Skip to main content

 • Prepare annual reports on billing performance and client payments.

-Understanding how a 6-minute increment chart for billing works is essential for any aspiring legal billing specialist.
+On top of all that, understanding how a 6-minute increment chart for billing works is essential for any aspiring legal billing specialist.

 To become a legal billing specialist, you can follow these steps: